The publishing house “Literatūras Kombains” – writers who publish works of other writers

 While working in a newly formed team from 2017, the publishing house has announced and published books in three series: “The Borderarea” (orig. “pierobeža”), “Translations of the World” (orig.
 “Pasaules tulkojumi”) and “Beyond the Time” (orig. “ārpus Laika”).

 The series “The borderline” has been intended for publishing authors whose place of residence or subject matter of the work does not significantly belong to Riga.
 Riga presented as the capital of Latvia as well as the literary capital of the country.
-Books published in these series are confronting the concepts of centre and periphery in the modern literary process.
-Manuscripts of literary debutants in “The borderline” series are honed to perfection, ensuring that high-quality works of new generation of authors enter the market, and making sure their names will remain in the Latvian literature.
-In the process of interaction with a new generation of authors, team of publishing house has arranged various seminars in Latvia as well as abroad including “Matris Lingua”, “Performance of the city Valmiera”, “Scaena Interpretationis”, “Аутопсия русского текста” (orig.
-“Russian text autopsy”) etc.
+Books published in these series are confronting the concepts of center and periphery in the modern literary process.
+Manuscripts of literary debutants in “The Borderarea” series are honed to perfection, ensuring that high-quality works of new generation of authors enter the market, and making sure their names will remain in the Latvian literature.
+In the process of interaction with a new generation of authors, team of publishing house has arranged various seminars in Latvia as well as abroad including “Matris Lingua”, “Performance of the city Valmiera”, “Scaena Interpretationis”, “Text Autopsy with Sergey Moreino” etc.

 In 2019 the series “Translations of the World” was announced and debuted with the anthology of Russian modern poetry in Latvian called “The Season of Singing” (orig.
 “Dziedāšanas sezona”).
-In 2021 the series was enriched with a book of Russian fairy tales for adults in various dialects of the Latvian language called “Red and Black” (orig.
+In 2021 the series was enriched with a book of fairy tales for adults in various dialects of the Latvian language called “Red and Black” (orig.
 “Pāris Umpāris”).
-It is planned to publish a selection of Russian futurists, as well as collections of two outstanding Riga Russian poets – Oleg Zolotov (1963 - 2006) and Alexei Ivlev (1956 - 2006).
+It is planned to publish a selection of futurists, as well as collections of two outstanding Riga’s Russian-language poets – Oleg Zolotov (1963–2006) and Alexei Ivlev (1956–2006).
 Critics consider these poets to be the least noticed among all authors who influenced Russian poetry in the 1990s.

 Currently the focus of the publishing house is to attract authors who are already noticed by the public.
-The new series “Outside the Time” was opened by a poetry collection called “The Float.
+The new series “Beyond the Time” was opened by a poetry collection called “The Float.
 Above daily suffocation” (orig.
 “Plīva.
-Virs ikdienas sufokāta”) by Andris Zeibots and “Lui with grabarka” stories by Jānis Grants Luijs Aragons describing his visit to Chelyabinsk, Russia in 1936.
-The following book in series was a novel “Envy” (orig.
-“Skaudība”) by Jurijs Oļeša and modern German prose.
+Virs ikdienas sufokāta”) by Andris Zeibots and “Lui with grabarka” stories by Jānis Grants about Louis Aragon, describing his visit to Chelyabinsk in 1936.
+The following book in series will be a novel “Envy” (orig.
+“Skaudība”) by Yury Olesha and modern German prose.
 It is planned to publish collections of articles and essays about sociology, anthropology and culturology to recompense the lack of texts required for the humanities in Latvian.

-The publishing house “Literatūras Kombains” has multiple cooperation partners outside Latvia where it is based including Writers’ Association “SLOG” based in Germany, Writers’ Association “Gallery” based in Poland, JSC Pushkin Museum based in Lithuania, The Institute for Literary Translation, Kaliningrad Union of Writers, and Ural Writers’ Association based in Russia etc.
+The publishing house “Literatūras KOMBAINS” has multiple cooperation partners outside Latvia where it is based including Writers’ Association “SLOG” in Germany, JSC Pushkin Museum in Lithuania, Writers’ Association “Gallery” in Poland, The Institute for Literary Translation, Kaliningrad Union of Writers, Ural Writers’ Association etc.